mitya777/mitya777.github.io/_posts/2015-03-15-gop-ferguson.markdown

 There is no greater Conservative cause today than the reformation of oppressive police departments and court systems like those found in Ferguson.

 <a href="https://twitter.com/share" class="twitter-share-button"
-data-text="Dystopian government violating rights and dignity of citizens to tax them at the point of a gun." data-url="http://bit.ly/1PfU64L" data-hashtags="BlackLivesMatter" data-dnt="true">
+data-text="Dystopian government violates rights and dignity of its citizens to tax them at the point of a gun." data-url="http://bit.ly/1PfU64L" data-hashtags="BlackLivesMatter" data-dnt="true">